Does your house suffer from damp?

 Do you spend a lot on heating your home?

 Then there is a real possibility that you may have a damp problem in your home.

 Believe me, NOW, not later, is the time to sort this out.

 Part of the reason that people live in houses is to protect them from the weather, albeit either in hot and sunny weather (to keep cool), or damp and cold weather (to stay warm and dry).

 It wouldn’t be much fun living outside all the time and not in a house, office or apartment, and if that applied to you, you would probably not be sat here reading this right now!

-It is essential that a house or building is not only designed to withstand the effects of the weather, both in its original construction, and also for the long term.
+It is essential that a building is not only designed to withstand the effects of the weather on a house, both in its original construction, and also for the long term.

 Houses require ongoing maintenance, which can be costly and full of hassle.

 In some cases, solving a damp problem and ongoing maintenance to a house can be a legal requirement, for example, with listed buildings, buildings in a public area, or a conservation area.

 You may have restrictive covenants on the house whereby if you become the owner of the house, you MUST by law, concentrate every year on exterior house painting and having the correct exterior wall finish or finishes on your home.